cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 <p class="equation">$N(d,h) =$ Total number of measured data points that fall on day of week, d, and hour of the day, h</p>
 <p class="equation">$n \in t(d,h) =$ Index for subset of measured data points that fall on day of week, d, and hour of the day, h</p>

-11. Total annual pump energy (Woeksheets: "Step 6.
+11. Total annual pump energy (Worksheets: "Step 6.
 Energy Calcs" and "Step 7.
 Results").

 <p class="equation equation-center">\begin{equation} E = WeeksChillerOn * \sum_{t=1}^{8760} P(OAT'(t)) * \overline{\%On}_{d,h}(t) \end{equation}</p>